spacetx/starfish/docs/source/help_and_reference/roadmap.rst

 We plan to standardize the common steps in starfish's spot finding approaches, so that they can be used in coordination to flexibly detect, group, decode, and filter spot data for both multiplexed and non-multiplexed assays, and for both per-round and aggregated data flows.
 We will add vignettes that demonstrate how these spot finders can be used, and how to tune parameters to effectively detect spots in a variety of image signal-to-noise regimes.
+We hope this will clarify how to leverage starfish's methods for users who are not image analysis experts.

 Data flow & Usability
 ---------------------